eefret/gravatar/README.md

 ## License

-You can use jgravatar under the terms of the Apache v2 license:
+You can use gravatar under the terms of the Apache v2 license: